saurabh-lohiya/Ecom-Store/README.md

+# Ecom-Store

+Ecom-Store is a modern e-commerce platform designed to provide a seamless shopping experience for health and wellness products.
+Built with React and TypeScript, Ecom-Store offers robust features including user authentication, a dynamic shopping cart, coupon management, and responsive design to ensure accessibility across all devices.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.